 How Do I Express My Love for Kitty Without Cuddling?

-If your cat doesn’t like to cuddle, there are a lot of other ways to let him know you love him.
+If your cat doesn’t like to cuddle, don’t try to force it.
+There are plenty of other ways to let your cat know you love them.

 - Pets.
 Even if cuddling is out of the question, ear and belly scratches go a long way!